This document introduces how to use the logical import mode in TiDB Lightning, including writing the configuration file and tuning performance.

 You can use the logical import mode via the following configuration file to import data:

-[lightning] # log level = "info" file = "tidb-lightning.log" max-size = 128 # MB max-days = 28 max-backups = 14 # Checks the cluster minimum requirements before start. check-requirements = true [mydumper] # The local data source directory or the external storage URL. data-source-dir = "/data/my_database" [tikv-importer] # Import mode. "tidb" means using the logical import mode. backend = "tidb" # The operation of inserting duplicate data in the logical import mode. # - replace: replace existing data with new data # - ignore: keep existing data and ignore new data # - error: pause the import and report an error on-duplicate = "replace" [tidb] # The information of the target cluster.
+[lightning] # log level = "info" file = "tidb-lightning.log" max-size = 128 # MB max-days = 28 max-backups = 14 # Checks the cluster minimum requirements before start. check-requirements = true [mydumper] # The local data source directory or the URI of the external storage.
+For more information about the URI of the external storage, see https://docs.pingcap.com/tidb/v6.6/backup-and-restore-storages#uri-format. data-source-dir = "/data/my_database" [tikv-importer] # Import mode. "tidb" means using the logical import mode. backend = "tidb" [tidb] # The information of the target cluster.
 The address of any tidb-server from the cluster. host = "172.16.31.1" port = 4000 user = "root" # Configure the password to connect to TiDB.
 Either plaintext or Base64 encoded. password = "" # tidb-lightning imports the TiDB library, and generates some logs. # Set the log level of the TiDB library. log-level = "error"

 For the complete configuration file, refer to TiDB Lightning Configuration.

 Conflicting data refers to two or more records with the same data in the PK or UK column.
 In the logical import mode, you can configure the strategy for handling conflicting data by setting the